8 Most Common Workplace Injuries for Factory Workers

 When a worker overexerts themselves, they run the risk of developing musculoskeletal disorders.
 They may also sustain back and neck injuries due to heavy lifting.

-Workers can even suffer from dehydration if they don’t take regular breaks and drink water.
+Workers can even suffer dehydration if they don’t take regular breaks and drink water.
 In factories where employees must work in close proximity to hot machinery, they can get heat exhaustion.
 These situations are extremely dangerous, as passing out and falling may result.

 This is why mandatory breaks are critical in factory settings.